-Sadaharu Kurobane, chief instructor at Denwakan, is an 8th degree black belt with over forty years of martial arts experience.
+Sadaharu Kurobane, chief instructor at Denwakan, is an 8th degree black belt with over fifty years of martial arts experience.
 In grade school, like many Japanese youngsters, Mr. Kurobane studied judo.
 By the time he entered high school, however, he had already developed an interest in karate, and he obtained his father’s permission to change disciplines.

 In college in the early 1960s, Mr. Kurobane served as deputy captain of the Nihon University Karate Club (alongside Mr. Masafumi Shiomitsu, prominent in the Wado-ryu community.)
 Mr. Kurobane was a member of the 1962 and 1963 All Japan (Zen Nihon) Wado-kai championship teams.